Image of research area with tanks and seawater systems.

 The Coastal and Marine Sciences Institute (CMSI) coordinates and promotes new collaborative approaches to research that engage stakeholders and work to solve local, regional, and global challenges emerging in coastal systems.

-Featured CMSI Research
+Recent CMSI Research

 All Eyes on ARG: Bodega Marine Lab’s Best-Kept Secret

 What does it take to study the ocean?
 It’s a lot harder than you might think, considering most marine research happens in a lab instead of the ocean itself.
 Imagine you are starting a project at Bodega Marine Laboratory (BML) and given only two weeks with limited funding to set up your study and collect all of the data you need to answer your research question.
 Data collection is an enormous task, but have you ever thought about the time it takes to replicate ocean environments on land?
-Researchers need access to a huge supply of seawater –often under very controlled conditions– and may also need access to marine life from intertidal or coastal waters that would have to be captured and brought back to the lab.

 The Effects of Stress on Fish: Environmental Physiology